THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 Another way to figure out your weekly salary is to take what you earn per day from above and multiply this by the number of days per week you worked.

-$20 An Hour Per Month
+$20 An Hour Is How Much Per Month

-This calculation can get you in trouble because there are different number of work days per month.
+The monthly salary calculation can get you in trouble because there are different number of work days per month.

 In other words, you can’t have a set formula for each month.